srashti-02/sharma_tent_house/plan.md

 # 3. How the Groupings Connect

 * Customers create bookings for events.
-* Bookings reserve inventory items for specific dates.
+* Bookings reserve inventory items for specific date ranges.
-* Inventory quantity decreases when a booking is confirmed.
+* Inventory availability is calculated by checking overlapping bookings.
-* Returned items increase inventory quantity again.
+* Returned items complete the rental cycle.
 * Damaged or missing items create extra charges for customers.
 * Returns are directly connected to bookings.
 * Customer payment records depend on booking totals, deposits, damages, and late fees.